safar-india-org/safar-website/content/about-us/the-team.md

 <div class="row" style="padding-left:10px;padding-right:20px;">
     <img style="width:240px;height:240px;float:left;margin-right:10px;" src="../../img/team/rakshita.jpg">
-    Rakshita Swamy leads SAFAR.
-She has worked towards advocating and institutionalizing transparency, accountability and citizen participation in governance, through her collaboration with Central and State Governments and Civil Society Organizations over the past decade.
-Her work focuses on introducing platforms for enabling and enforcing accountability in diverse sectors such as public service delivery, governance in sixth schedule areas, mining, digital technology and functioning of public institutions.
-She worked with the Ministry of Rural Development with a mandate to support State Governments in implementing social audits under the MGNREGA, and drawing synergies on social audit with the Comptroller and Auditor General of India.
+    Rakshita Swamy is the Founder and Director of SAFAR.
+She has worked towards advocating and institutionalizing transparency, accountability and citizen participation in governance, through her collaborations with Central and State Governments and Civil Society Organizations.
+Her work focuses on conceptualizing, demonstrating and institutionalizing mechanisms that enable disclosure of information, time bound grievance redress and social audits in the delivery of schemes and functioning of public institutions.
+She worked with the Ministry of Rural Development with a mandate to support State Governments in implementing social audits under the MGNREGA, and drawing institutional synergies on social audit with the Comptroller and Auditor General of India.
 She is associated with the Right to Information and Right to Work campaigns.
-She has a Masters in Social Policy and Development from the London School of Economics and Political Science.
+She has a Masters in Social Policy and Development from the London School of Economics and Political Science and a Bachelors in Economics from Ladhy Shri Ram College, University of Delhi.
 </div>

 ---